Search icon

 Principal, Mr Graham Leddie

-Principal – Graham Leddie
+Principal, Graham Leddie

 BA GradDipEd MEDL MRE MACE

-“Waverley College is at the forefront of Catholic education in Australia and has a strategic direction to develop innovative learning, student formation and wellbeing programs designed to assist boys to flourish across their spiritual, intellectual, social, emotional, cultural and physical dimensions.
+“Waverley College is at the forefront of Catholic education in Australia, with a clear strategic direction to innovate in learning, student formation, and wellbeing programs,” Mr. Leddie shares.
+“Our mission is to support boys in flourishing across their spiritual, intellectual, social, emotional, cultural, and physical dimensions.
+I am excited to lead the College as it continues to shape young men who are reflective, engaged learners and committed lifelong contributors to their communities.”

-Acting Deputy Principal - Teaching & Learning, Ms Gabrielle Smith
+Deputy Principal - Students, Ms Gabrielle Smith

-Deputy Principal – Students – Ms Gabrielle Smith
+Deputy Principal – Students, Ms Gabrielle Smith

-Deputy Principal – Students – Gabrielle Smith
+Deputy Principal – Students, Gabrielle Smith

 BEd MEd